Agoric/agoric-sdk/packages/run-protocol/src/vaultFactory/AttackersGuide.md

 list should correspond pretty closely to the set of assurances that the Vault Factory aims to support.

-The VaultFactory's purpose is to make it possible for users to deposit hard currencies and borrow RUN in exchange.
+The VaultFactory's purpose is to make it possible for users to deposit valuable tokens and borrow RUN in exchange.
 They will pay interest on the total outstanding balance, and have to pay off the debt or deposit additional collateral to ensure that the ratio of debt to collateral stays above a threshold.
-If the ratio falls below the limit, their collateral will be sold.
+When the VaultManager detects that the ratio has fallen below the limit, their collateral will be sold.

 Part of the purpose of the Vault mechanism is to link the price of RUN to dollar-equivalents.
-We're currently getting prices from the PriceAuthority in RUN, but this should (?) be changed to USDC or equivalent.
-Tying the price at which Vaults lend RUN to the USDC price of the collateral is intended to set a ceiling on what one might pay for RUN.
-The fact that vaults get liquidated to the AMM if the USDC-value of the collateral falls below the required ratio should restore the value of RUN when collateral values fall.
+We're currently getting prices from a configured PriceAuthority in RUN, but this should (https://github.com/Agoric/agoric-sdk/issues/4714) be changed to be priced in US Dollars.
+Tying the price at which Vaults lend RUN to the dollar price of the collateral is intended to set a ceiling on what one might pay for RUN.
+The fact that vaults get liquidated to the AMM if the dollar-value of the collateral falls below the required ratio should restore the value of RUN when collateral values fall.
 In DAI, the same linkage is enforced by auctioning off the collateral.
 Does selling into the AMM achieve the same end?

 ## VaultManager